zotop/football_results/apps/api/README.md

 ## Endpoints

 * GET `/api/divisions_by_season`: retrieval of all divisions + season pairs.
 Response is encoded in JSON.
-* GET `/api/results`: retrieval of all results for the given division and season query parameters.
+* GET `/api/results`: retrieval of all results for the given division and season query parameters; for example GET ``/api/results?division=SP1&season=201516``.
 If Accept request header is equal to `application/octet-stream`, then will respond with encoded protobuf message, otherwise the response will be JSON encoded.

 ## Protobuf